 The Star Early Literacy assessment typically takes less than 15 minutes to complete.
 The Star Reading assessment is usually completed in less than 20 minutes, and the Star Math assessment typically takes less than 30 minutes to complete.

-If you have any questions related to BTES test administration, please contact Vickie Kandour, at email@example.com.
+The Testing Policies page provides important information for families to review prior to student testing.
+If you have any questions related to BTES test administration, please contact Vickie Kandour, at firstname.lastname@example.org.

 - Which subject areas are assessed using either state-based or district-based tests?